Israeli leader meets with Biden as Mideast tensions grow | Politics

 - United States

-Bennett, in his first state visit overseas since taking office, was scheduled to meet Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin, and on Thursday with Biden.
+Bennett, in his first state visit overseas since taking office, met Wednesday with Defence Secretary Lloyd Austin at the Pentagon and was scheduled to meet later in the day with Secretary of State Antony Blinken.

-In a statement released by the Prime Minister's Office before his departure, Bennett said the top priority in his conversation with Biden would be Iran, "especially the leapfrogging in the past two to three years in the Iranian nuclear program."
-He said other issues would also be discussed, including the Israeli military's qualitative edge, the coronavirus pandemic, and economic matters.
+In a statement released by the Prime Minister's Office before his departure, Bennett said the top priority in his conversation with Biden would be Iran, “especially the leapfrogging in the past two to three years in the Iranian nuclear programme.”
+He said other issues would also be discussed, including the Israeli military's qualitative edge, the coronavirus pandemic and economic matters.

 Bennett took office two months ago after cobbling together a ruling coalition of eight disparate political parties — ranging from Jewish ultranationalists to a small Islamist faction — ousting longtime leader Benjamin Netanyahu from office following the country's fourth consecutive parliamentary election in two years.